Home

 Be sure to know your family medical history.
 Look for symptoms that may indicate migraine, since sometimes it's misdiagnosed or people just assume it's something different.
 Here are some more general tips for understanding migraine in children.

-Treatment for abdominal migraine is often similar to treatment used in other types of migraine.
+Treatment is often similar to treatment used in other types of migraine.
 There are non-drug migraine treatments that have been helpful in both children and adults, such as biofeedback.
 Inderal (propranolol) has been used to treat migraine in children, and may be prescribed.
 Propranolol is in a drug class known as beta-blockers.
 It's a preventative medication.
-Cyproheptadine (Periactin) is also prescribed for abdominal migraine.
+Cyproheptadine (Periactin) is also prescribed.
 It's an antihistamine which affects serotonin activity.
 Sometimes it's used in combination with Midrin, which contains isometheptene mucate, which also seems to have some effect on serotonin levels.
 It also contains a mild sedative and acetaminophen.

 Perhaps the most popular class of drugs used for migraine are triptans.
 Though not all of these have been thoroughly tested for children, they may be of help (remember, never give a drug that's been prescribed for you to someone else, especially not to your child!).
 Recent tests show Imitrex (sumatriptan succinate) to be useful for children.
 The American Academy of Neurology and the Child Neurology Society recommends the nasal spray.
 Discuss your options with the doctor - it may take a few tries to find something that works well.